whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-17-Birchbox-Subscription-Box-September-2015-Review-Coupon.md

 <DD>Deluxe Sample Size 0.3 fl.oz., Value $7.50 (Full Size 1oz. $25)</DD>
 </DL>

-<p>Let's face it, our eyes tells no lies when it comes to our daily activities.
-Long hours working on the computer staring at the screen, as well as sleep deprivation instantly goes to my eyes and it doesn't look good.
-Darkness appears and puffiness arises.
-So yes, eye products are a must in my skincare regimen.</p>
 <p>First off, what I love about this particular eye cream is that, just like its name suggests, it's 100% natural and 100% vegan.
 The caffeine rich green tea and coffee ingredient gives anti-inflammatory benefits that improves the appearance of puffy under-eyes and brightens dark circles.
 So I used it this morning to brighten up my eyes and I gotta say, it feels refreshing and good on my "I need more sleep" eyes.
-Although this is a deluxe sample size, you don't use much on the eyes so this will surely last me awhile.
-So happy I got this!</p>
+The scent is also quite sweet, like a vanilla latte in a tube!
+It's probably because it HAS vanilla and coffee in its ingredients, makes sense.
+Although this is a deluxe sample size, you won't need much on the eyes so this will surely last me awhile.</p>
 <br>

 <center><a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">